Hiring is contingent upon a contract award*** A Top Secret clearance is required for this position. Qualifications: • Must have a Ph.D. in

 Atmospheric scientists need a bachelor's degree in meteorology or a closely related earth sciences field for most positions.
 For research positions, atmospheric scientists need a master's degree at minimum, but usually will need a Ph.D.

-Atmospheric scientists typically need a bachelor’s degree, either in atmospheric science or a related scientific field that specifically studies atmospheric qualities and phenomena.
-Bachelor’s degrees in physics, chemistry, or geology are usually adequate, alternative preparation for those who wish to enter the atmospheric sciences.
-Many schools offer atmospheric science courses through other departments, such as physics and geosciences.
+Atmospheric scientists typically need a bachelor's degree, either in atmospheric science or a related scientific field that specifically studies atmospheric qualities and phenomena.
+Bachelor's degrees in physics, chemistry, or geology are usually adequate, alternative preparation for those who wish to enter the atmospheric sciences.
 Prospective meteorologists usually take courses outside of the typical atmospheric sciences field.

 Course requirements, in addition to courses in meteorology and atmospheric science, usually include advanced courses in physics and mathematics.
 Classes in computer programming are important because many atmospheric scientists have to write and edit the computer software programs that produce forecasts.
-Coursework in communications is also becoming important as organizations are increasing their efforts to make their data accessible to the public and to educate their communities and the nation.
-And because of recent advancements in technology, a class in remote sensing of the environment, by radar or satellite, may be required.
+Coursework in remote sensing of the environment, by radar or satellite, may be required.

 Atmospheric scientists who work in research must at least have a master's degree, but will usually need a Ph.D. in atmospheric science or a related field.
 Most graduate programs do not require prospective students to have a bachelor's degree in atmospheric science; a bachelor's degree in mathematics, physics, or engineering is excellent preparation for graduate study in atmospheric science.
 In addition to advanced meteorological coursework, graduate students take courses in other disciplines, such as oceanography and geophysics.